Bellarion the Fortunate: Plot summary

 The narrative is presented as the author's compilation of histories of Bellarion's life, in particular that of one Fra Serafino of Imola.
-Bellarion, abandoned as a child and raised in an abbey, departs as a young man with a letter of introduction from the respected abbot, intending to study in Pavia.
+Bellarion, abandoned as a child and raised in an abbey, departs as a young man with a letter of introduction from the respected abbot, intending to study in the University of Pavia.
 He meets and travels with a Franciscan friar, but discovers that someone has robbed him of his money and letter.
 Upon arriving in Casale, the capital of Montferrat, he finds himself pursued by the authorities, who suspect him of complicity with the false friar, actually a well-known scoundrel named Lorenzaccio da Trino.
 He flees until he reaches a palace and enters by a garden door which he is surprised to find unlocked.
 A beautiful lady admits him, bolts the door, and takes pains to hide him from his pursuers.
 They arrive, and Bellarion listens to her rebuff them, discovering that she is the Princess Valeria of Montferrat.

 When the Guard depart, Valeria quizzes Bellarion, mistaking him for a messenger she had been expecting, asking after Giufreddo and Lord Barbaresco.
 He corrects her misapprehension, but, sensing an intrigue and anxious to impress her, offers in return for her kindness to carry a message to Lord Barbaresco.
 She distrusts him, but charges him simply to ask what has become of Giufreddo, who Bellarion assumes is the previous messenger, and how Barbaresco's plan is progressing.